sciop-portfolio/Article-1546/Article.md

 At each point we would check if we have a prefix where `prefix + nums[i] == target`.
 A naive approach would be to do just that:
 ```
-Add 0 to the collection;
+Add 0 to the list;
 for each prefix {
   if(prefix + nums[i] == target) {
     answer++;